juberr/bikesharing/README.md

 ![Usertype Gender](https://github.com/juberr/bikesharing/blob/main/pics/subs%20vs%20customers.png?raw=true)

 This chart plots out (by gender and user type) Citibike usage for each day of the week.
 Between Customers, usage seems to be quite uniform throughout the week.
-Subscribers definitely use Citibikes more, and have a large bias towards Male users.
+Subscribers use Citibike more frequently, especially so for Male Subscribers.

 ### Usage by Birth Year